Home

 • Rapidly iterate designs

-Standard Drafting Procedure: A Wider employee pool.
+Standard Drafting Procedure: A wider employee pool.

 Yes, explicit modeling is the future and the solution.
-All of the above problems with incompatible CAD systems is solved.
-It takes just days to get a designer up to speed on an explicit CAD package, no matter what system he/she is familiar.
+All of the above problems with incompatible 3D CAD systems is solved.
+It takes just days to get a designer up to speed on an explicit 3D CAD package, no matter what system he/she is familiar.
 Like the mechanical pencil, compass and triangles we now have a very familiar set of tools.
 No complex feature history to sort through, just instant productivity.

 Reusing Data.
 Incredible cost savings.